42KM Course Map & Description

 Section 3 – 9km: WP2 at Wyadup Rd (13km) to WP3 at Moses Rocks car park (24km total)

 After WP2 the course heads into more remote and untamed country as you continue south along the Cape to Cape track.
-After a short section on the soft sand of Wyadup Beach, the trail rounds Cape Clairault with the next 7km providing spectacular running along an untouched coastline – past secret beaches and across the top of small limestone cliffs.
+After a short section on the soft sand of Wyadup Beach, the trail rounds Cape Clairault with the next 7km providing spectacular running along an untouched coastline – this is wild running past secret beaches and across the top of small limestone cliffs.

 Section 4 – 11km: WP3 at Moses Rocks car park (24km) to WP4 at Juniper Road (35km total)

-At the 33.8km point, the 42km course joins the 80km course as you turn away from the Cape to Cape Track and commence a 1.2km gradual climb on a sandy double track leading to WP4 at Juniper Road (no support crew access).
+At the 34km point, the marathon course joins the 80km course as you turn away from the Cape to Cape Track and commence a 1.2km gradual climb on a sandy double track leading to WP4 at Juniper Road (no support crew access).

 Section 5 – 7.4km: WP4 at Juniper Road (35km) to Howard Park (42.4km total)